sendwithus/competencies/Competencies/Competency-Running-Meetings.md

-# Competency - Running Meetings
+# Competency - Successful Meetings

 The value of meeting notes is that they capture the decisions, outcomes, and next steps.